Improving Reliability of Subject-Level Resting-State fMRI Parcellation with Shrinkage Estimators: Discussion

-Although we chose to demonstrate the applicability of our shrinkage methods using correlations as our similarity metric, it is important to note that they are applicable to almost any similarity/distance metric.
+Although we chose to demonstrate the applicability of our shrinkage methods using correlations as our similarity metric, it is important to note that they are applicable to almost any similarity or distance metric.
 As long as the assumptions of Normality and signal-noise independence are roughly satisfied, our methods can be applied to a wide variety of metrics.
 Interestingly, we observed more improvement in reliability by applying shrinkage directly to correlation estimates, rather than to Fisher-transformed correlations, even though the model assumptions are not strictly satisfied for correlation estimates.
+This is no doubt due to the fact that we are evaluating the error on the correlation scale.
+If we were instead to evaluate the error on the Fisher-transformed scale, it would be better to perform shrinkage directly on the Fisher-transformed data.
 We have also applied shrinkage to the inter-voxel similarity metric described in \citeauthor{nebel2012} (\citeyear{nebel2012}), which incorporates long-range correlations between voxels within the motor cortex and the rest of the brain, and found that shrinkage reduced the MSE of the estimates by approximately 40\% (results not shown).
 Furthermore, though we used spectral clustering for parcellation, there is nothing that prevents other clustering methods from being used instead.
 For example, we have observed similar improvement in parcellation using K-means clustering (results not shown).
-The objective of the methods we have described is to maximize the reliability of the similarity/distance metric utilized in clustering.
+The objective of the methods we have described is to maximize the reliability of the similarity or distance metric utilized in clustering.
 Therefore, any clustering method that depends on such a metric will benefit from using shrinkage estimates of that metric in place of raw observed values.